Gichbuoy/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - It is designed to efficiently store, manage, and retrieve data for various purposes.

 ### Relational Database
-- A relational database is a type of database that organizes data into tables with predefined relationships between them.
+- A relational database is a type of database that organizes data into tables, with predefined relationships between them.
-It uses a relational model to represent data and supports the manipulation and querying of data using a language called Structured Query Language (SQL).
+- It uses a relational model to represent data and supports the manipulation and querying of data using a language called Structured Query Language (SQL).

 ### SQL